TheGiftsProject/isc_analytics/README.md

 ```

 #### Namespacing

-The cool thing is that if you configure a Namespace in the configuration then we'll automatically alias all the functions to the Namespace of your choice for easy access.
+If you've configured a Namespace in the initializer, then we'll automatically alias all the functions to the Namespace of your choice for easy access.
 For example if I set my namespace as `App` then I'll be able to access the trackEvent function from `App.trackEvent`

 ### Server Side

 All the **client side event tracking is available from the server side** as well.
-Once you inlcude isc_analytics you can access the `analytics` object which will have methods identical to the client-side analytics methods.
+Once you've included isc_analytics you can access the `analytics` object which will have methods identical to the client-side analytics methods.
-For example you can call `analytics.trackEvent('user-visit')` and it will be persisted in the current user session and flushed into the users browser next time he visits a page (via add_analytics).
-This mechanism is similar in behaivour to Rails' flash object.
+For example you can call `analytics.trackEvent('user-visit')` and it will be persisted in the current user session and flushed into the user's browser next time he visits a page (via add_analytics).
+This mechanism is similar in behaviour to Rails' flash object.

 ### Opt out